Let's talk about nerds.

 - Costumes.
 Also dating back to the Sixties series.
 If a scene takes place at a sci-fi convention, there will be a Klingon.
-I dare you to name an aversionnote .
+We dare you to name an aversionnote .
 A Vulcan is also likely.
 The Klingon is a metaphysical certitude.
 Although, ironically, it will not be an original series Klingon.

 - ...and when Wars and Trek geeks collide, expect battles on whether the Death Star/Imperial Cruiser or the Enterprise (or a Borg cube) is superior.

 - For a while, Battlestar Galactica was allowed to replace Star Trek as the go-to reference for something geeks take too seriously, but now it's been off the air long enough for non-geeks to completely forget it ever existed.